FleaFX/Aggregates/README.md

 ) : IShoppingCartEvent

 ```
 I've added a marker interface for events that are handled by our shopping cart so that I can pattern match on this later on.
 The events are attributed with `EventContract`.
 This governs the type of the event when storing it in EventStoreDB by giving it a name, a version and a namespace.
 The `ItemRemoved` event shows that the latter two are optional.
 In this example, the event types would end up as 'Example.ItemAdded@v1' and 'ItemRemoved@v1'. `ItemRemoved` does not have the namespace prefix, but it still has the version suffix as this defaults to 1.
+These versions are used when upgrading, but I'll leave this out of this introduction.

 You can now use these events in the state object:
 ```csharp